May 8, 2008

 Toshiba

-Installs Two Infinix CF-i/BP Vascular X-Ray Systems at the Children's
+Installs Two Infinix CF-i/BP Vascular X-Ray Systems

-Healthcare of Atlanta Sibley Heart Center
+at the Children's Healthcare of Atlanta Sibley Heart

 "In addition to offering greater patient access, the Infinix CF-i/BP also